hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_integration.html.markdown

 The `response_parameters` object supports the following:

 * `status_code` - (Required) The HTTP status code in the range 200-599.
-* `mappings` - (Required) A key-value map.
+* `mappings` - (Required) Key-value map.
 The key of ths map identifies the location of the request parameter to change, and how to change it.
 The corresponding value specifies the new data for the parameter.
 See the [Amazon API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-parameter-mapping.html) for details.

 The `tls_config` object supports the following: